 Weak passwords are more like cheap locks – easy to open or crack!
 And once open, the intruders can do whatever they want to.
 Not many people know, but stolen passwords are worth more to cyber-criminals than your Credit Card details.
 Researchers state that passwords of social media accounts are often the entry points for cyber-criminals.
-People generally use same user-ID and passwords for all their accounts and this is what help hackers to breach their accounts.
+People generally use the same user-ID and passwords for all their accounts and this is what helps hackers to breach their accounts.
 Almost 80% of account breaches are due to weak passwords.

 Passwords are basically the first line of defense against unapproved access to your online accounts.
-The stronger your password, more protected your email accounts and social networking accounts will be from hackers.
+The stronger your password, the more protected your email accounts and social networking accounts will be from hackers.

 Kaspersky Secure Password Checker website

 What are Strong Passwords

 Passwords for your email accounts or social networking accounts should be strong and unique.
 A standard definition of a Strong Password states that it should consist at least 8 characters with a combination of numbers, symbols, and letters in both upper and lower case.
 The more the characters, the stronger is your password.

 It is always a good idea to analyze and check the strength of your password using some software.
 There are also many good websites available, which one can use to check the strength of the password.
 Microsoft also has its own Microsoft Password Checker which lets you check the strength of your password.